-The new Unitary patent and the associated court (Unified Patent Court, UPC) are expected to come into existence at the start of 2017.
+The new Unitary patent and the associated court (Unified Patent Court, UPC) are expected to come into existence in 2018.

 As explained previously in our newsletter, the current European patent will continue to exist alongside the Unitary patent.
 The difference between the two is that the European patent is a bundle of national rights, while the Unitary patent is a single right that will apply in all participating member states.

 The new Unitary patent and UPC rules will have direct consequences for existing and new licence agreements, and for agreements that regulate the (collective) management of European and/or Unitary patents, and the applications for these.

 Below, an overview is given of some of the main changes affecting parties that have entered into a licence agreement or a management/co-operation agreement.

 If a licence has been granted under an existing European patent or an existing application, the patent proprietor can presently choose to either (partly) adopt the Unitary patent rules, or to retain the European patent under the existing rules (i.e. the bundle patent).
 Careful consideration should be given to this decision, because the applicable law, costs and application and infringement procedures of both systems vary.

 The Unitary patent will come under the jurisdiction of the UPC, whereas cases regarding European patents can, for the time being, still be submitted to a national court.
 For bundle patents, the choice between the two legal systems is at the discretion of the patent proprietor, unless agreed otherwise under a licence agreement, or in the case of an exclusive licence.